ankurk91/wp-google-map/readme.txt

 `[ank_google_map]`

-= Why did you call it Light Weight ? =
+= Why did you call it Light Weight? =

 It utilize WordPress dash-icons, color picker, and text editor on plugin Options Page.<br>
 It does not create additional tables in your database, uses inbuilt 'wp_options' table.<br>
 The whole package is about 25 kb (zipped).

-= What do you mean by Non Bloated ? =
+= What do you mean by Non Bloated? =

 There are many of Map plugins in plugin directory, but most of them not written well.<br>
 Means they put lots of java script (uncompressed) code on every page of your website.